-One of the most prestigious maritime scholarship in the Philippines or even abroad is the Norwegian Shipowners Association (NSA) Philippines Cadet Program famously known as the NSA Scholarship.
+One of the most prestigious maritime scholarships in the Philippines or even abroad is the Norwegian Shipowners Association (NSA) Philippines Cadet Program famously known as the NSA Scholarship.

-If you want pursue a career at sea, applying for a scholarship is your best course of action.
+If you want to pursue a career at sea, applying for a scholarship is your best course of action.
 But before that, you must also meditate deep within yourself if this career is what you really want.

 The seafaring industry in our country is very difficult for fresh graduates.
 You need to have backers within the manning agencies in order to board your first ship.
 Otherwise, you will be losing a great deal of unemployed time.

-Since most of us doesn’t have that kind of connection, a scholarship/ sponsorship grant is a must.
-Since maritime course is very costly nowadays, you will save a great deal of time, money and effort once you become an NSA Cadet.
+Since most of us don’t have that kind of connection, a scholarship/ sponsorship grant is a must.
+Since maritime courses are very costly nowadays, you will save a great deal of time, money, and effort once you become an NSA Cadet.

 The beauty of the NSA Program is that they don’t require a backer for every applicant.
-Meaning, everyone is open to join provided that you meet the qualifications.
+Meaning, that everyone is open to joining provided that you meet the qualifications.

 - 17 – 23 years old on or before April 30